cloudflare/cloudflare-docs/products/workers/src/content/cli-wrangler/commands.md

 ### Publishing to your own domain

-If you would like to publish to your own domain, you will need to specify these three fields in your `wrangler.toml` file.
+To publish to your own domain, specify these three fields in your `wrangler.toml` file.

 <Definitions>